25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-For fast curb appeal, post urns on each side of your front door, and plant them with feathery-textured Pinpoint Blue false cypress.
-These evergreen shrubs grow into tall, narrow columns, so they won't block your entrance.
+For quick and easy curb appeal, post urns on each side of your front door, and plant them with feathery-textured Pinpoint Blue false cypress.
+These evergreen shrubs for the front of your house grow into tall, narrow columns, so they won't block your entrance.
 Here, they're underplanted with 'Spot On' lungwort (Pulmonaria); the pink buds will open into blue flowers.
 The urns also hold yellow pansies, creeping phlox, calibrachoas Superbells Honeyberry and Shadowland 'Autumn Frost' hostas.

 Tip: Urns are also ideal for growing topiary plants.